|Karen Nicol in her studio (left); Tattooed Bear Rug for Anthropologie Stores (USA).|

 Karen’s journey has taken her from commissions by the King of Qatar to fashion runways in Paris and Milan.
 In the US we find her work available as a line of her own products for the store Anthropologie.

 Karen is the 2015 Beryl Dean Award recipient as granted by the British Embroiderers’ Guild, the UK’s largest craft association and publisher of Embroidery Magazine.
-For the award ceremony, I was asked by Terry Smith, the Managing Director of the Embroiderers’ Guild, to edit a version of the artist interview for an award ceremony at St. Paul’s Cathedral in London, England.
+She was presented with the award at a special ceremony in the catacombs of St. Paul’s Cathedral in London, England.